1. What is the Massachusetts Clean Energy Internship Program?

 11. My employer wants me to sign a non-compete agreement.
 What should I do?

-It is MassCEC policy that no intern participating in the Internship Program is allowed to sign a non- compete agreement.
+It is MassCEC policy that no intern participating in the Internship Program is allowed to sign a non-compete agreement.
+Signing a non-compete agreement may compromise your ability to work in this industry after completion of your internship.
 Any employer that asks you to sign non-compete agreement should be reported to the MassCEC by emailing firstname.lastname@example.org.

 If you have any additional questions, please do not hesitate to email the Workforce Development team at email@example.com.
 Someone will respond to your question as quickly as possible.